Skip to main content

 • Tauneke (Barn Islands).

-Te Rūnanga o Makaawhio and Te Rūnanga o Ngāti Waewae have jointly applied for a mātaitai reserve at Mikonui (Ross).
+Te Rūnanga o Makaawhio and Te Rūnanga o Ngāti Waewae jointly applied for a mātaitai reserve at Mikonui (Ross).

-Te Rūnanga o Makaawhio, Te Rūnanga o Ngāti Waewae and Fisheries New Zealand have previously consulted with the local community on the applications.
+Te Rūnanga o Makaawhio, Te Rūnanga o Ngāti Waewae and Fisheries New Zealand previously consulted with the local community on the applications.

 Find out more about the consultation with the local community (closed 10 March 2022)